isomerpages/moe-northbrookssec/_northbrooks-experience/Learning for Life(Outdoor Edu)/Learning for Life (Outdoor Education).md

 **LLP Student Outcomes**

-A **Confident Person** who has acquired skills for safe participation and conduct of various outdoor activities/pursuits.
+A&nbsp;**Confident Person**&nbsp;who&nbsp;has acquired skills for safe participation&nbsp;and conduct of various outdoor activities/pursuits.
 He knows himself, is adaptable and resilient.
 He thinks independently and critically to develop himself and ensures personal safety and the safety of others.

-An **Active Contributor** who seeks to develop a champion learning mind set and demonstrates the school values, and the SEL competencies to work effectively in teams and exercise initiative to achieve desired goals.
+An&nbsp;**Active Contributor**&nbsp;who seeks to develop a champion learning&nbsp;mind set&nbsp;and demonstrates the school values, and the SEL competencies to work effectively in teams and exercise initiative to achieve desired goals.

-A **Concerned Citizen** who is able to connect and care for the community and environment.
-He has strong civic consciousness and takes an active role to lead and improve the environment and the lives of others around him.
+A&nbsp;**Concerned Citizen**&nbsp;who&nbsp;is able to connect and care for the community&nbsp;and environment.
+He has strong civic consciousness and takes an active role to lead and improve the environment and the lives of others around him.&nbsp;&nbsp;

 **Newspaper article in 2016**

-##### Click [here](/achievements/School-Achievements/Northbrooks-in-the-News-2020-2021/permalink/) to view the article
+##### Click [here](/achievements/School-Achievements/Northbrooks-in-the-News-2020-2021/permalink/)&nbsp;to view the article

 ### The Outdoor Education Team
 --------------------------